vsueiro/cim643/2022/Fall/README.md

 By the end of this course, students should be able to:

-- Create interactive prototypes for their ideas
+- Materialize ideas as interactive websites
 - Collaborate with development teams efficiently
 - Apply computational thinking skills to other fields